This is an archive page that is no longer being updated. It may contain outdated information and links may no longer

 The therapy assumes that most people can become conscious of their own thoughts and behaviors and then make positive changes to them.
 A person's thoughts are often the result of experience, and behavior is often influenced and prompted by these thoughts.
 In addition, thoughts may sometimes become distorted and fail to reflect reality accurately.

 Cognitive behavioral therapy has been found to be effective with juvenile and adult offenders; substance abusing and violent offenders; and probationers, persons who are incarcerated and those on parole.
 It is effective in various criminal justice settings, both in institutions and in the community, and addresses a host of problems associated with criminal behavior.
-For instance, in most cognitive behavioral therapy programs, offenders improve their social skills, means-ends problem solving, critical reasoning, moral reasoning, cognitive style, self-control, impulse management and self-efficacy.
+For instance, in most cognitive behavioral therapy programs, participants improve their social skills, means-ends problem solving, critical reasoning, moral reasoning, cognitive style, self-control, impulse management and self-efficacy.